GameClub offers mobile gaming’s greatest hits for $5 per month – TechCrunch

 To be clear, GameClub is not a cloud gaming platform, like Google Stadia.
 It’s a way to subscribe to actual App Store games, similar to Arcade.
 In GameClub’s case, however, the focus is not on new releases but on quality games that already have proven track records and high ratings.

-In fact, many of GameClub have Apple’s own editorially selected “Game of the Year” lists in years past.
+In fact, many GameClub games have made Apple’s own editorially selected “Game of the Year” lists in years past.
 And like the games offered on Apple Arcade, they don’t have ads or any in-app purchases.

-At launch, GameClub’s library includes over 100 titles with around half that available for play today.
+At launch, GameClub’s library includes more than 100 titles, with around half that available for play today.
 More titles will roll out on a weekly basis in the months ahead.
 Combined, the games have over 100 million collective downloads, the company says.

-On GameClub, you’ll find games like: Super Crate Box, Hook Champ, Mage Gauntlet, Space Miner, Forget-Me-Not, MiniSquadron, Plunderland, Pocket RPG, Sword of Fargoal, Incoboto, Tales of the Adventure Company, Hook Worlds, Orc: Vengeance, Mr. Particle-Man, Legendary Wars, Deathbat, The Path to Luma, Mage Gautlet, Grimm, Zombie Match, Faif, iBlast Moki 2, Kano, Baby Lava Bounce, Run Roo Run, Gears, and many others.
+On GameClub, you’ll find games like: Super Crate Box, Hook Champ, Mage Gauntlet, Space Miner, Forget-Me-Not, MiniSquadron, Plunderland, Pocket RPG, Sword of Fargoal, Incoboto, Tales of the Adventure Company, Hook Worlds, Orc: Vengeance, Mr. Particle-Man, Legendary Wars, Deathbat, The Path to Luma, Grimm, Zombie Match, Faif, iBlast Moki 2, Kano, Baby Lava Bounce, Run Roo Run, Gears and many others.

-It’s a selection that extends across gaming categories, like Action, Arcade, Puzzle, Adventure, Platformer, Retro, Role Playing, Simulation, Strategy, and more.
+It’s a selection that extends across gaming categories, like Action, Arcade, Puzzle, Adventure, Platformer, Retro, Role Playing, Simulation, Strategy and more.

 To use the service, you first download the main GameClub app, which becomes the hub for your GameClub activities.
 You then sign up for the $4.99 per month subscription, which includes a 30-day free trial.
-Within the main app, you can browse the available titles as well as read editorial content like in-depth overviews, histories, get tips, and learn about gaming strategies.
+Within the main app, you can browse the available titles as well as read editorial content like in-depth overviews and histories, get tips and learn about gaming strategies.

 The startup was founded last year by game industry vets Dan Sherman and Oliver Pedersen.